-STUDENT RESPONSIBILITY: Patient information can only be shared for patient continuity of care.
+\\STUDENT RESPONSIBILITY: Patient information can only be shared for patient continuity of care.
 DO NOT use a patient's name or identifier at anytime, anywhere, or for any reason (for example, in an elevator, hospital halls, hallway of college buildings, and/or any place that is not strictly confidential).
 Also, understand that even describing any circumstances that could cause recognition of patient identity is equally unacceptable.
 Computer information must also be protected.
 No pictures will be allowed to be taken in any clinical setting.
-Program.
+Failure to comply with the above HIPAA rules and regulations as stated above will be grounds for dismissal from the VC Program.